khoobacca/COVID-19-Analysis-and-Prediction/GPT_Prompt.md

 here are 2 additional equations that relate some quantities to eachother, and may be useful:

-time for asymptomatic recovery:
+time for asymptomatic recovery, and time for infected recovery:
 1. t_asymp_recovery = 1/(alpha) + 1/(gamma) + 1/(theta)

-time for infected recovery:

 2. t_infec_recovery = 1/(alpha) + 1/(phi)